unrealisntreal/mathextended/README.md

 # mathextended
-Simple lua module aiming to provide more mathematical functions to the math library.
+Simple module aiming to extend the default lua `math` library.

+> [!NOTE]
+> `math.comb()` is currently quite slow.
+Please be patient as I figure out a better implementation.